Al-Nadirah

-The fortified desert city of Hatra, which had repelled three Roman and one Sasanian sieges, fell to the Sasanian king Shapur I in 241.
+The fortified desert city of Hatra, which had repelled three Roman and one Persian sieges, fell to the Persian king Shapur I in 241.

-The medieval story of al-Nadirah is about the fall of Hatra and its princess, who fell in love with the young king Shapur I while he was besieging the city.
+According to a medieval story, al-Nadirah (النضيرة; نضیره) was the Princess of Hatra who fell in love with the young Persian king Shapur I while he was besieging the city.

-This partially fictional narrative is recorded in Persian and Arabic sources of the early Islamic period, and some of its elements inspired some modern stories.
+This narrative is recorded in Persian and Arabic sources of the early Islamic period, and some of its elements inspired some modern stories.
 Its general theme has common features with some Greek and Roman legends.
+Scholars have described the story of al-Nadirah as a rumor or a tale.